What is privacy?

 The convenient upside of this means timely, relevant ads and the ability to sync logins and other personal data across many sites.

 But the downside?
-What you say and do online today may become may become frowned upon or even illegal in the future.
+What you say and do online today may become frowned upon or even illegal in the future.

 For your right to privacy

 That's where we come in.
 Mullvad was founded in 2009 purely with the ambition of upholding the universal right to privacy – for you, for us, for everyone.
 And not only that, we want to make Internet censorship and mass surveillance ineffective.

 That's a tall order, but if you want to make a change, you've gotta start somewhere.

 Since our humble beginning, our VPN service has helped to keep users' online activity, identity, and location private.
 Over the years, we've been blazing a trail forward to provide the most secure and anonymous VPN out there – for everyone, for us, for you.

 Become a privacy ninja